quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part22_13.4_Further_Re.md

 :p How do square-root stafﬁng rules apply to M/M/k server farms?
 ??x
-Square-root stafﬁng rules provide an approximate formula for determining the optimal number of servers \(k\) required to meet certain service level agreements (SLAs).
-For example, if you want a delay probability of at most 5%, the rule might suggest that the minimum number of servers should be \(\sqrt{\lambda/\mu} + z\), where \(z\) is determined by the desired delay probability. x??
+Square-root stafﬁng rules provide an approximate formula for determining the optimal number of servers $k $ required to meet certain service level agreements (SLAs).
+For example, if you want a delay probability of at most 5%, the rule might suggest that the minimum number of servers should be$\sqrt{\lambda/\mu} + z $, where $ z$ is determined by the desired delay probability. x??

 #### Resource Allocation in Server Farms